-The fund's investment strategies may result in high portfolio turnover.
+The fund engages in frequent trading from time to time and consequently, the fund's investment strategies can result in high portfolio turnover.

 The fund employs a "manager of managers" structure.
 UBS Asset Management (Americas) Inc. ("UBS AM"), the fund's manager and primary provider of investment advisory services, has the ultimate authority, subject to oversight by the fund's board, to oversee the fund's subadvisor(s) and recommend their hiring, termination and replacement, and to allocate assets among the fund's subadvisor(s).
 J.P.
 Morgan Investment Management Inc. ("J.P.
 Morgan") currently serves as the fund's subadvisor.
 UBS AM uses "associated persons" employed by an affiliate of UBS AM, UBS AM (UK), in its provision of investment advisory services to the fund under a "participating affiliate" arrangement.